ncatlab/nlab-content/pages/452.md

 proved a key result on "Free crossed modules", and this proof was was given an exposition in

 * [[R. Brown]], ``On the second relative homotopy group of an adjunction space: an exposition of a theorem of J.H.C.
-Whitehead'',   {\it  J. London Math.
-Soc.} (2) 22 (1980) 146-152.
+Whitehead'',   _ J. London Math.
+Soc._ (2) 22 (1980) 146-152.

 see also

 * [[Peter J. Hilton]], _An Introduction to Homotopy Theory_, Cambridge University Press 1953.

-Note that the geometric core of the proof uses knot theory and trensversality arguments which come from the "previous paper" of Whitehead:
+Note that the geometric core of the proof uses knot theory and transversality arguments which come from the "previous paper" of Whitehead:

-*  ``{O}n adding relations to  homotopy groups.''}.
+*  ``On adding relations to  homotopy groups.''}.
 Annals of Math., 42 (1941) 400-428.

 The following paper

 * [[Ronnie Brown]], [[Philip Higgins]], _On the connections between the second relative homotopy groups of some related spaces_,  _Proc.
 London Math.
 Soc._ (3) 36 (1978) 193-212.

-showed that the theorem of Whitehead on free crossed modules is a special of a 2-dimwensional Van Kampen type Theorem for the homotopy crossed modules (over groupoids) of "connected" triples $(X,A,S$ of spaces where $S$ is a set of base points.
+showed that the theorem of Whitehead on free crossed modules from CH II is a special case of a 2-dimwensional Van Kampen type Theorem for the homotopy crossed modules  (over groupoids) of "connected" triples $(X,A,S$ of spaces where $S$ is a set of base points.
 Full details are also in Part I of:

-* [[Ronnie Brown]], [[Philip Higgins]], and R. Sivera, _[[Nonabelian Algebraic Topology]]: Filtered spaces, Crossed Complexes, Cubical Homotopy Groupoids_, EMS Tracts in Mathematics, Vol. 15, (Autumn 2010).
+* [[Ronnie Brown]], [[Philip Higgins]], and R. Sivera, _[[Nonabelian Algebraic Topology]]: Filtered spaces, Crossed Complexes, Cubical Homotopy Groupoids_, EMS Tracts in Mathematics, Vol. 15, (2011).

 See also